-Antiretroviral drug choice and dosing in patients on chronic haemodialysis Key points
+Antiretroviral drug choice and dosing in patients on chronic haemodialysis

+💽 🚽  Key points

-- Patients with HIV may develop end-stage renal failure owing to HIV-associated nephropathy or an HIVunrelated cause, necessitating chronic haemodialysis. - Tenofovir disoproxil fumarate can be used in patients on chronic haemodialysis, but with once-weekly dosing which can be difficult for patients to remember. - Zidovudine is generally avoided because of anaemia associated with renal failure.
+- Patients with HIV may develop end-stage renal failure owing to HIV-associated nephropathy or an HIV-unrelated cause, necessitating chronic haemodialysis. - TDF can be used in patients on chronic haemodialysis, but with once-weekly dosing which can be difficult for patients to remember. - AZT is generally avoided because of anaemia associated with renal failure. - InSTIs and NNRTI drugs do not require dose adjustment. - ATV concentrations are reduced in patients on haemodialysis to a greater degree than LPV concentrations.

-- Integrase strand transfer inhibitors; and NNRTI drugs do not require dose adjustment. - Atazanavir concentrations are reduced in patients on haemodialysis to a greater extent than LPV concentrations. - Lopinavir/ritonavir requires a twice-daily dosing in patients on haemodialysis. - Antiretroviral therapy drugs taken once daily, or the evening doses of drugs taken twice daily, should be given after haemodialysis session on dialysis days to prevent the drug from being dialysed out. - Patients on chronic haemodialysis should be reviewed by a clinician experienced in ART management at least 6 monthly to monitor treatment efficacy and side effects and to adjust the regimen when needed.
+- LPV/r requires twice-daily dosing in patients on haemodialysis. - ART drugs taken once daily, or the evening doses of drugs taken twice daily, should be given after the haemodialysis session on dialysis days, to prevent the drug from being dialysed out. - Patients on chronic haemodialysis should be reviewed by a clinician experienced in ART management at least 6-monthly, to monitor treatment efficacy and side-effects and to adjust the regimen when needed.